mohitsshetty986/Personal-Projects/README.md

 3) Image Crawler using Beautiful Soup
 4) Dashboard Corona Virus cases Live Tracking in python and Voila
 5) Youtube video downloader and mp4 to mp3 converter using Flask framework
-6) Scraping and summarizing News articles from The Washington Post website using Beautiful Soup and nltk.
+6) Scraping and summarizing News articles from The Washington Post website using nltk.